kurtcoder/int-argc.github.io/_posts/2015-2-19-redis-tutorial.md

  1. Open the file `RedisConnector.java`

 	 Observe RedisConnector.java.
 Similar to most database systems, connecting to the Redis server also requires a driver.
-We will be using **Jedis** in this tutorial but there are other drivers that can be used with Java. <!-- link to others? -->
+We will be using **Jedis** in this tutorial but there are [other drivers](http://redis.io/clients#java) that can be used with Java.

 	The information needed to connect to the Redis server are the following: **IP address, port and password**.